Afghanistan–Bangladesh relations: Cooperation in rebuilding Afghanistan

-Afghanistan has sought Bangladesh's assistance on enhancing its education system.
+Afghanistan has sought Bangladesh's assistance in enhancing its education system.
 In 2009, a 12-member delegation from Afghan universities visited Dhaka to gain experience on higher education system.
 As of 2011, 35 Afghan students, were studying in Bangladeshi universities.
 Afghanistan has an embassy in Dhaka while Bangladesh does not have an embassy in Kabul.

 Economic relations

 Bangladeshi jute, ceramics and pharmaceutical products have good demands in the Afghan market.
 Afghanistan has expressed interest in recruiting manpower from Bangladesh for its reconstruction efforts.
 In order to expand bilateral trade, Afghanistan has proposed creating a direct business link with Bangladesh.